k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 These represent the Flask server back end.
 They are both very similar in implementations, but "flask_server.py" is used with the OVA, while "flask_server_scaled.py" is used for the scaled solution.
 The server receives POST and GET requests from the front end and triggers the corresponding scripts.

 The forms sent from the UI (packed into a FormData object) are unpacked by the Flask server into a JSON representation, and depending on their contents, this script will call the necessary scripts.
 For example, if the request is from the Setup form, and it contains a file, the method for handing file uploads will be called along with the method that updates the config.env file.
 It also looks for 'button' in the JSON object (which represents a form submitted via the front end) to determine what the request is.
 The "button" attribute can contain "generate_load", "stop_individual_test", "setup_config", or "update" for those tasks.

+This class also contains the array of repository folders that uploaded csv files get copied to.
+If a new folder for a new load type is added, it will need to be inserted into this array.

 #### create_stack.py